-BARAULA (cocksfoot), BAROLEX and BARDOUX (tall fescues) are proven in on-farm grazing trials to be highly palatable due to their soft leaves.
+BARAULA (cocksfoot), BARDOUX and BARELITE (tall fescues) are proven in on-farm grazing trials to be highly palatable due to their soft leaves.
+The ryegrasses in the sward are highly productive, contributing to the total performance.

 Tall fescue is a winter active species and cocksfoot grows earlier in the spring than other species, delivering that vital early bite for lambing.
-Tall fescues BAROLEX and BARDOUX add excellent drought tolerance due to their deep rooted, persistent nature.
+BARDOUX and BARELITE (tall fescues) add excellent drought tolerance due to their deep rooted, persistent nature.
 They are also more tolerant of waterlogged soils.